Social media language learning: Formal use

 Educators can integrate social media tools into their existing pedagogy.
 Online environments used by education professionals include course management systems, wikis, blogs, virtual worlds, and more.
 Pedagogical use of social media in a language classroom can take a myriad of forms, such as classroom blogs to discuss culturally relevant topics in the target language, social media apps with specialized platforms for classroom use, learning environments developed specifically for schools, and much more.

-Indigenous Language Classrooms
+Indigenous language classrooms

 For Indigenous languages that are vulnerable and critically endangered, social media among other digital technologies can offer access to supportive communities, experienced educators, and other learning opportunities.
 Through pedagogical use of social media, educators and learners are given the opportunity to engage with Indigenous communities around the world, access a myriad of resources not previously available, and engage in their education in a new medium.
 Social media language learning is especially pertinent for the Indigenous language classroom because being surrounded by and engaging in meaning conversations aligns with Indigenous cultural values of community.
 However, classroom-based Indigenous language revitalization efforts have been criticized for failure to promote use and transmission of the language outside of an educational context.